vuejs/v2.vuejs.org/source/guide/index.md

 exampleVM.$data === exampleData // true
 ```

-If you are interested in the technical details, Vue.js uses the [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) method to convert each property on the `exampleData` object into a pair of getter and setter.
+Vue.js uses the [Object.defineProperty](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty) method to convert each property on the `exampleData` object into a pair of getter and setter.
 This enables Vue.js to seamlessly detect when a property is accessed or modified, and update the DOM accordingly.

 Note that we didn't have to write any DOM-manipulating code: the HTML template, enhanced with the bindings, is a declarative mapping of the underlying data state, which is in turn just plain JavaScript objects.
 Our view is entirely data-driven.